Martin: Student loan costs may rise £400/yr

 Glasses are an unavoidable expense for many, so use discounts where you can to bring costs down.

-High street optician Specsavers gives over-60s 25% off all glasses and lenses from Mon-Fri if you buy any single pair of glasses from its £69 range or above.
+High street optician Specsavers gives over-60s 25% off glasses and lenses if you buy any single pair of glasses from its £69 range or above.
 The deal isn't valid with other offers.

 If you're a British national born on or before 2 September 1929, you can get a free 10-year passport.
-They're usually £72.50 at full price, so this is a great saving for globe-trotters.
+They're usually £75.50, so this is a great saving for globetrotters.

 How to get it: You'll need to fill in an application form.
-You can either do this online, or request one from the Identity and Passport Service (IPS), Post Office or Passport Adviceline on 0300 222 0000.
-See Gov.UK for full info.
+You can either do this online, or request one from HM Passport Office, the Post Office or Passport Adviceline on 0300 222 0000.
+See Gov.uk for full info.

 Save £s on a night at the movies if you're over 60

 If you're a keen cinemagoer, getting older means there are a raft of extra discounts to make the most of: